Alexander-Barth/NCDatasets.jl/docs/src/issues.md

 ## Using non-official julia builds

 Julia and NetCDF_jll have several common dependencies (curl, MbedTLS, zlib).
 Non-official julia builds will work only if they use exactly the same library version as those used to compile NetCDF.
-This is unlikey to be the case in general and outside of our control.
+This is unlikely to be the case in general and outside of our control.
 Therefore non-official julia builds are not supported.
 Official julia builds are available at https://julialang.org/downloads/.